ngs-docs/2018-cicese-metatranscriptomics/docs/sourmash-taxonomic-classification.md

 Because sourmash is so specific, the errors don't give false positives and so keeping all of the possible real variation could improve taxonomic recall in some cases.

+## This is a good way to detect contamination or wrong data!

+We recommend doing `sourmash gather` immediately after receiving your data from the sequencing facility.
+If your environmental metagenome has a tremendous amount of mouse sequence in it... maybe the sequencing facility sent you the wrong data?